 What does this have to with tokens?
 The algorithm includes an additional interpretation of the state, which says that: \begin{enumerate} \item If $\ell_0 = \ell_{n-1}$, then $0$ has a token, and \item If $\ell_i ≠ \ell_{i-1}$, for $i≠0$, then $i$ has a token. \end{enumerate}

+Like the update rule, the token rule can be evaluated by a node that can only see its predecessor.
+This allows it to do detect when it acquires the token and do whatever leaderly things it needs to before applying an update to pass it on to the next process.

-This instantly guarantees that there is at least one token: if none of the nonzero processes have a token, then all the $\ell_i$ variables are equal.
+Using the token rule instantly guarantees that there is at least one token: if none of the nonzero processes have a token, then all the $\ell_i$ variables are equal.
 But then $0$ has a token.
 It remains though to show that we eventually converge to a configuration where at most one process has a token.

 Define a configuration $\ell$ as legal if there is some value $j$ such that $\ell_i = \ell_j$ for all $i≤j$ and $\ell_i = \ell_j - 1 \pmod{n+1}$ for all $i > j$.
 When $j = n-1$, this makes all $\ell_i$ equal, and $0$ has the only token.
 When $j < n-1$, then $\ell_0 ≠ \ell_{n-1}$ (so $0$ does not have a token), $\ell_j ≠ \ell_{j+1}$ (so $j+1$ has a token), and $\ell_i = \ell_{i+1}$ for all $i∉{j,n-1}$ (so nobody else has a token).
 That each legal configuration has exactly one token partially justifies our definition of legal configurations.